tikv/client-rust/doc/tso_waker_criterion.md

 The benchmark compares old vs new policies in two isolated hot paths:
 - `response/*`: wake policy when processing responses
 - `register/*`: self-waker registration policy in no-request branch

+Note: the old/new response benchmarks intentionally do asymmetric work (always wake vs transition-only wake), so the speedup reflects the amortized benefit of skipping redundant wake calls under this simulation pattern.

 ## Results (Absolute Latency)